-Payments associated with short-term leases are recognised on a straight-line basis as an expense in profit or loss.
-Short-term leases are leases with a lease term of 12 months or less.
+Payments associated with short-term leases of equipment and vehicles and all leases of low-value assets are recognised on a straight-line basis as an expense in profit or loss.
+Short-term leases are leases with a lease term of 12 months or less without a purchase option.
+Low-value assets comprise IT equipment and small items of office furniture.